pnp/sp-dev-fx-webparts/samples/react-rss-reader/README.md

 Setting | Description
 -------|----
 Feed Url | The url of the RSS Feed for readers.
 Normally will url will return XML Feed Retrieval Service | The service to use to retrieve the feed. **Direct** = Make a direct call from the web part to the feed.
 Note, may have issues with CORS depending on the feed owner. **Feed2Json** = Retrieve a JSON version of feed via feed2json.org.
 Note, not for production, and may have issues with CORS.
 For production use, host your own feed2json service.
-Learn more at https://github.com/appsattic/feed2json.org. **Rss2Json** = CORS safe method to retieve a feed response.
+Learn more at https://github.com/appsattic/feed2json.org. **Rss2Json** = CORS safe method to retrieve a feed response.
 Note, subject to limitations with paid options available.
 Feed Service Url | If using Feed2Json, the url of the feed2json service.
 Host your own service, learn more at https://github.com/appsattic/feed2json.org
 Feed Service API Key | If using rss2json, an optional API key for paid services Max Count | The maximum results to return, default: 10